aadilmallick/my-notes-docusaurus/docs/js-cookbook/05-fetching-remote-data.md

 - `fileContentArray` : an array of data to put into the file.
 This can be a list of strings, or a list of blobs.
 - `filename` : the name of the file
 - `options` : the options object, which has a `type` property that determines the MIME type of the file.

+And here are the properties on a `File` object instance:
+- `file.name`: the file name
+- `file.size`: the file size
+- `file.type`: the mimetype of the file

 ### File reader API